melihgulbay/flowclipprivacypolicy/TERMS.md

 - ✅ Create and publish custom shader effects
 - ✅ Browse, download, and use shaders created by others
 - ✅ Like shaders you enjoy
-- ✅ Update or delete your own published shaders **during the active monthly cycle**
+- ✅ Update or delete your own published shaders at any time
 - ✅ Report shaders or users that violate these terms

 ### What You Cannot Do